South Boston Aquarium: History

 The aquarium was first proposed in the late nineteenth century by the Boston Society of Natural History as an attraction for the newly created Marine Park at City Point in South Boston.
 However, a lack of funds after the construction of the park prevented the City of Boston from building the aquarium until 1912.
 The architect, William Downes Austin, had also designed the Detroit Aquarium.
 The building encompassed 8000 sqft of land, and the total cost came to $135,778 ($3,943,835 in 2021).
 It was developed alongside the Franklin Park Zoo, and both were administered by the Parks Department.

-Originally intended to be cruciform-shaped like a church with a central nave and two apses, the aquarium building was ultimately "L"-shaped without the west apse.
+Originally intended to be cruciform-shaped like a church with a central nave and two apses, the aquarium building was ultimately L-shaped without the west apse.
 A bronze weathervane in the shape of a cod topped the domed nave.
 Inside, from behind brass railings, visitors could view 55 wooden tanks, lit by natural sunlight during the day and electricity after dark, through plate glass windows.
-A large pool for Atlantic harbor seals, with a chandelier hanging overhead, occupied the area under the dome, and the gallery of smaller tanks exhibited saltwater and freshwater fishes and turtles.
+A large pool for Atlantic harbor seals and California sea lions, with a chandelier hanging overhead, occupied the area under the dome, and the gallery of smaller tanks exhibited saltwater and freshwater fishes and turtles.
 The freshwater exhibits were supplied by city water, while a reservoir of seawater pumped in from Boston Harbor supplied the saltwater exhibits.

 The aquarium, which reportedly had an annual attendance of 300,000 (and more than 15,000 visitors on its first day alone), was popular, and admission was free.
 Unlike at previous aquariums in Boston, there was a concerted effort to present animals to visitors in naturalistic exhibits.
 The exhibits were populated with specimens obtained from other aquariums or on staff collecting trips to the Caribbean.
 Behind the scenes, as had occurred between Cutting and Butler, there was tension between the curators, who wanted to be seen as a scientific institution, and management, who prioritized drawing crowds.
-Ultimately, the Great Depression and World War II forced the City of Boston to reallocate most of the aquarium's funding, and Mayor John Hynes finally ordered the neglected facility closed on September 30th, 1954 and the remaining animals sent to other institutions.
+Ultimately, the Great Depression and World War II forced the City of Boston to reallocate most of the aquarium's funding, and Mayor John Hynes finally ordered the neglected facility closed on September 30, 1954, and the remaining animals sent to other institutions.
 A tennis court now stands on the former site of the aquarium.

 The idea of a public aquarium in Boston would remain popular, and a new, privately owned aquarium, the New England Aquarium, would open in 1969.